buildpacks/spec/distribution.md

       * should only contain APIs that correspond to a spec release
 ### Build Image

-The following defines how a `build-image` SHOULD be packaged for distribution as an OCI Image.
-The `build-image` is the component that provides the base image from which the build environment is constructed.
+The following defines how a build image SHOULD be packaged for distribution as an OCI Image.
+The build image is the component that provides the base image from which the build environment is constructed.

 The image configuration refers to the OCI Image configuration as mentioned [here](https://github.com/opencontainers/image-spec/blob/main/config.md#properties).